Uncovering Hidden Audiovisual Media Documenting Postmodern Art

 The Jan Butterfield papers contain nearly 200 audio interviews and lectures by such seminal 20th century artists as Robert Irwin, Chris Burden, Bruce Nauman, Sam Francis, Philip Guston, David Hockney, and Judy Chicago, as well as performance and video art from the late 1980s and early 1990s.
 The Paul Ryan papers contain rare documentation of the 1969 exhibition “TV as a Creative Medium” at the Howard Wise Gallery, the first exhibition in the United States devoted to video art with notable participants Nam June Paik, Charlotte Moorman, Frank Gillette and Ira Schneider.

-These audiovisual materials represent truly rare archival resources that uniquely document the recent history of contemporary art in America, but few details of this rich content are reflected in the accession-level records currently available to Archives users.
+These audiovisual materials represent truly rare archival resources that uniquely document the recent history of contemporary art in America, but few details of this rich content were reflected in the accession-level records that were available to Archives users prior to the project.
 Lack of adequate and consistent description of archival media is a chronic problem for mixed-media manuscript collections due to gaps in current archival standards and best practices.
-Another goal of the project therefore is to develop benchmarks and guidelines for an archival approach to processing and describing archival collections with audiovisual content.
+Another goal of the project therefore was to develop benchmarks and guidelines for consistently and effectively processing and describing archival collections with audiovisual content.

 For further information about this project, contact: